 1972 – The organization begins serving adults in its new space: the Ames Estate on Blue Gentian Road

-1973 – Judy Lysne is hired as a teacher for the children’s program, who today serves as President and CEO of Lifeworks.
+1973 – Judy Lysne is hired as a teacher for the children’s program, who served as President and CEO of Lifeworks until 2017.

 The 1980s are perhaps the most defining years of the organization’s history.
 During this time, the organization made two name changes to more accurately reflect its ever-changing mission, began serving individuals year-round for the first time, expanded its services to Hennepin County, developed expertise in supported employment, and saw its early intervention program become the largest in the state before transferring the children to the school districts.